Yonas-Esubalew/MERN-Movie-App/README.md

-This MERN Movie Application RunS on The Server In The Following Rules, Open Your Vs Code Command line On the Project
+This MERN Movie Application Runs on The Server In The Following Rules, Open Your Vs Code Command line On the Project
 Start  the Command - cd Frontend
 Then nmp install react,